mslinn/doobieDoo/README.md

     sbt "; ++2.13.0; run"

-However, errors similar to the previously shown errors appear instead because Doobie has not released a version compatible with Scala 2.13 yet.
+However, errors similar to the previously shown errors appear instead.

 ## Running the Program as an Assembly